-Project aims to mark dozens of American slave trade ports
+Project aims to mark dozens of U.S. slave trade ports

 Providence, R.I. — A project aimed at memorializing America’s slave-trade ports is moving to Rhode Island, where some 1,000 slave-trading voyages were launched.